 Today, we will answer the question – when is hacking illegal and legal?

-Before we jump into the topic about when hacking is considered illegal and when it is considered legal, let’s try to understand what hacking is.
+Before we jump into the topic of when hacking is considered illegal and when it is considered legal, let’s try to understand what hacking is.

 What Is Hacking?